minorg/minorgordon.net/_posts/2020-05-06-how-to-write-a-great-research-paper.md

 ---
 layout: post
-title:  "How to do write a great research paper"
+title:  "How to write a great research paper"
 date:   2020-05-06
 categories: work
 ---